tap, an imprint and an homage

 whose paranoid fits leave them backwards on chairs, facing broken cameras and torn-up curtains.

-who worship under the blinding, burning lights.
+who worship under the blinding, burning lights, smoldering in chiaroscuro.

 who chew on bitter chalk, dry up, cease skinning thoughts, voice ripping fantasies.